PWR 1AGA: The Rhetoric of TV Criticism

 Photo credit: Joshua Rawson-Harris

 What is television?
 A technological medium?
 A cultural form?
 An assortment of audiovisual texts?
 All three, and more?
 In October 2025, journalist Derek Thompson argued that digital media was converging, and that it was all “turning into television,” resulting in “one thing: the continuous flow of episodic video.”
-Given its ubiquity, we must consider one of television’s essential modes: the series.
+Reading and writing about television’s essential narrative mode – the series – empowers us to understand and critique its multiple meanings and widespread effects.
 Across scenes, episodes, and seasons, viewers worldwide follow storylines in a multitude of fictional worlds.
 Comedies and dramas alike encourage and reward continual involvement, whether that is rewatching classics such as Star Trek and The Office with family and friends, indulging in two-day binges of the newest Black Mirror, or committing to multi-year waits between seasons, as with Severance and Andor.
-After getting to know specific characters, there’s a familiarity that develops over time for dedicated audiences.
-People care, and they often want to watch more.
-Television shows not only amuse, soothe, and excite viewers, but also bore, frustrate, and disappoint them, depending on what’s happening onscreen, from intense shockers such as Squid Game and The Last of Us to satirical social critiques such as The White Lotus and Succession.
+Television shows not only amuse, soothe, and excite viewers, but also bore, frustrate, and disappoint them, depending on what’s happening onscreen, from intense shockers such as Squid Game and The Last of Us to satirical social criticism such as The White Lotus and Succession.

 In this writing and research course, you’ll choose one narrative television series for your research project.
-With this in-depth study, you’ll develop skills in descriptive and analytical writing, informed your engagement with academic frameworks and arguments.
-Television criticism provides insightful perspectives on the plots, settings, genres, themes, and meanings of specific shows, as well as ways to conceptualize various creative, industrial, and technological practices across broadcast television, cable television, and streaming platforms.
-Research topics focusing on one series could include an examination of: narrative structure; adaptation; symbolism; ideology and politics; series finales; stars and celebrity; fan cultures; genre hybridity; show runners-as-authors; remakes, reboots, and spinoffs; viewing practices; critical reception.
+With this in-depth study, you’ll develop skills in descriptive and analytical writing, informed by your engagement with academic frameworks and arguments.
+Television criticism provides insightful perspectives on the plots, settings, genres, themes, and meanings of specific shows, and conceptualizes creative, industrial, and technological practices across broadcast television, cable television, and streaming platforms.
+Research topics focusing on one series could include an examination of: narrative structure; adaptation; themes and symbolism; ideology and politics; stars and celebrity; fan cultures; genre hybridity; show runners-as-authors; remakes, reboots, and spinoffs; viewing practices; critical reception.

 PWR 1 Assignment Sequence